tomcontileslie/ThatChord/README.md

 - (optional) `T` is a positive number.
 ThatChord returns the `T`th best option found.
 By default, `T` is set to 1 (i.e. return the best option).
 If you are not satisfied with the diagram shown for `Cmin7`, for example, try running ThatChord again with `Cmin7:2` to see the next best option.

+Since chords often contain special characters, you will most likely need to surround the chord request with quotation marks, as in the example above.

 Additionally, running:
 ```